davidpaps/algorithmic_complexity/README.md

 Given a list of words, find which are the two most common words.

+#### Fibonacci

+Create a function that takes a number N and returns an array of the first N numbers in the Fibonacci sequence.

 **To see the results from my code:**

 Right click on the `Index.html` file and select `Copy Path`.
 Paste this into the Google Chrome Web Browser.
 This will display a graph for each of the functions detailed above.
 The legend's can be clicked to add or remove a function from the graph: